jossemarGT/WPMU-dashboard-feedback-button/README.txt

 == Installation ==

-1. Upload 'MU-dashboard-feedback-button' to the `/wp-content/plugins/` directory.
+1. Upload 'MU-dashboard-feedback-button' to the '/wp-content/plugins/' directory.
-2. Network activate it through the "Plugins" menu in WordPress Network dashboard.
+2. Network activate it through the 'Plugins' menu in WordPress Network dashboard.
-3. Check the feedback of your sub-site admin in Plugins > MU Dashboard Feedback
+3. Check the feedback of your sub-site admins in 'Network Dashboard > Users >  Network Users Feedback'

 == Screenshots ==